illinois-cs241/illinois-cs241.github.io/index.md

 If grade results are significantly postponed due to an internal publishing or IT problem, then regrades may be extended to the following day.
 All lab programming assignments are equally weighted, while the MP programming assignments are weighted by the time we give to complete them.
 This means that three week MPs are worth triple one week.

-There will be multiple choice quizzes at the testing center approximately every other week.
-There will also be two graded programming midterms where you will be asked to create programs similar to the MPs and labs using a standard Linux machine with local tools (`gedit`, `vim`, `gcc`, `man`, `make`, `bash`, etc) but in an exam environment.
+The quizzes are all at the testing center approximately every other week.
+They are a mix of multiple choice questions and at least one short coding problem.
+In the coding problem you will be asked to create programs similar to the MPs and labs using a standard Linux machine with local tools (`gedit`, `vim`, `gcc`, `man`, `make`, `bash`, etc) but in an exam environment.
 Runnable tests will be provided.

-The quizzes and midterms will be in room 57 Grainger Library (to the far-left side of the basement).
+The quizzes  will be in room 57 Grainger Library (to the far-left side of the basement).
 You will be asked to register for a time slot that works for you at the [schedule sign-up link](https://cbtf.engr.illinois.edu/sched/) (Chrome recommended).
 Here are the [rules, requirements and expectations](https://cbtf.engr.illinois.edu/).

-For grading, we will drop your lowest quiz score, lowest lab score, and one lab attendance grade.
+For grading, we will drop your lowest quiz score, lowest lab score, and two lab attendance grades.
 Sickness, vacation, sleep, _whatever_; we don't care.
 Exceptions in rare circumstances can been arranged with the course administrator ([cs241admin@illinois.edu](mailto:cs241admin@illinois.edu)), or Director of Undergrad studies.
 Missing three (or more) sections or three (or more) quizzes is automatically a failing grade.

+At the end of the semester there will be a last chance regrade option for two machine problem grades.
+To be able to take advantage of this opportunity you will need to have a perfect attendance grade after the drops.

 The 3-hour handwritten final exam is comprehensive and will test all CS 241 topics, including programming topics covered in the MP and Labs.
 Do not book your flights until the exam date is known.
 Early exams will not be offered.
 Conflict final exams will be offered if you have three exams in a 24 hour period, or you have an exam in another, smaller enrollment course at the same time.